HandyOSS/HandyBrowser/README.md

   - Video playback support, enjoy YouTube and Netflix.
   - Donate modal for the HandyBrowser team.
   - Use the HandyBrowser Docker container as a proxy for your mainstream browser to resolve Handshake Names.
 After starting HandyBrowser, set your mainstream browser proxy to ```localhost:5301```
+  - UI indicators for the Docker HSD node syncing status, and option for nuking the docker image in the event of any weird beta edge cases.

 ### HandyBrowser TODOs